ma-ha/rest-web-ui/README.md

 You'll find [all the details in the WIKI](https://github.com/ma-ha/rest-web-ui/wiki).

 ## Available view types
-You'll find forms, tables, content, I/O, i18n plug-in docu in the [module plug-ins folder](html/modules/).
+You'll find forms, tables, content, I/O, i18n, etc plug-ins documented in the folder [module plug-ins folder](html/modules/).

 ## Supported Browser
 Should run in all modern browsers on PC, tablet and phones:
-* Chrome
+* Chrome (also Android)
 * Firefox
 * Opera
 * Safari (also iPad)